gosukiwi/createaproglang/manuscript/chapter1.md

 ## The steps of writing a compiler

-Let's jump right into the subject and talk a bit about compilers.
+Let's get our feet wet and talk a bit about compilers.
 What is a compiler?
 A compiler is just a program which translates the source code of a programming language onto another programming language.
 That might sound silly if you are new to programming but it's actually quite powerful!
 If compilers didn't exist we would all be writing assembler and worrying about platform specific issues!

 Compilers gives us a sweet layer of abstraction level, for example when you program in Ruby or PHP you don't worry about low level stuff such as memory